hatakkey/MAG-cups/docs/installation_verification.md

 ### 3.2 **Check the database communication with the CP**

-The communcation between the CP abd DB should be in HOT satus
+The communication between the CP and DB should be in status = HOT and can be check via the below predefined script

 ```bash
 *A:CP1# exec clouddb